 For professional service firms who have a partnership in their structure, we have had the partnership consultation moving forward in the background.
 It is widely expected that the detail of this consultation will be released on 1 December.

 With muted expectations, did we learn anything new from the Chancellor on Budget day?

 Innovation and technology are on the minds of many leaders of professional service firms and technical innovation was a key theme in the Chancellor’s speech.
 His comments about being willing to embrace a new technical age will resonate with many firms who have been considering similar themes in their own businesses for some time.

-Tax changes that have been announced include an increase in investment limits for Enterprise Investment Scheme (EIS) and Venture Capital Trust (VCT) investments that are focused on knowledge-intensive companies.
+Tax changes that have been announced include an increase in investment limits for Enterprise Investment Scheme (EIS) and Venture Capital Trust (VCT) investments that are focused on knowledge-intensive companies (subject to EU State Aid approval).
 While this change might not impact professional service firms themselves, an increase in the research and development tax credit from 11% to 12% might help those firms who are using corporate entities within their structure to invest internally in change.

 For partners, the spring Budget saw the highly debated increase in Class 4 National Insurance contributions (NIC) to 10% and 11% which was followed shortly after by a change which reversed the decision.
 A few weeks ago it was also announced that the planned scrapping of Class 2 NIC from April 2018 will be postponed.
 Many had not picked up on this as news of the increase in the Bank of England interest rate stole the headlines.
 The Treasury has now released documents which confirm this and detail the expected impact on the Exchequer.